mastergaurang94/Amazeriffic/README.md

 Amazeriffic
 ===========
-A Node.js and MongoDB web application for task management I built.

-O'Reilly's Learning Web Apps by Semmy Purewal was my guide.
+A Node.js and MongoDB web application for task management that I built by following O'Reilly's Learning Web Apps by Semmy Purewal as a guide.